-Dexter Cattle, Cows - Ideal Small Cattle Breeds for Homesteading on Small Farms
+Dexter Cattle - Ideal Small Cattle Breed for Homesteads and Small Farms

-Dexter cattle are ideal cattle breeds for small farms and homesteads.
-Find Dexter cattle information here on Dexter cows for meat and milk and what to feed them.
+We have information here on Dexter cows for both meat and milk and what to feed them.

 Originating from Ireland more than a century ago, they are dual purpose cattle, raised for both milk and meat, and because of their size, are the ideal house cow for hobby farmers.

-Most Dexter cows are black in colour, although a dark red or dun cow can occur from time to time.
-Standing at about 1 meter to the shoulder, an adult cow weighs in at 300 kg.
-A mature bull can stand as high as 1.2 m and can weigh more than 450 kg.
+Most Dexter cows are black in color, although a dark red or dun cow can occur from time to time.
+Standing at about 1 meter to the shoulder, an adult cow weighs in at 300 kilo grams.
+A mature bull can stand as high as 1.2 meters and can weigh more than 450 kilo grams.
 However, they are still considerably smaller than your conventional cattle.

 Dexter cattle temperaments vary from some being very docile to others being rather quick tempered.
 If they have been constantly handled by their breeders before purchase, they are usually the docile ones and easy to handle.
 They are excellent mothers and calve easily.
 They also make very good surrogate mothers and will often look after 4 or more calves at a time.

-Dexter are also long producing animals, and will often calve until they are 18 or even 20 years old.
-17-18 years, however, is the average.
+Dexter will often calve until they are 18 or even 20 years old.
+17-18 years, however, is the average lifespan of a dexter.

 Dexter Cattle: Dexters for Milk

 The beauty of owning Dexter cows is that despite their small size, their milk output matches those of full-sized cows.
-They can yield up to 20 litres of milk a day, although 10 litres is considered average.
-Butterfat levels average 4-5% with yields of cream up to 1 litres in 5; ideal for making cheese.
+They can yield up to 20 liters of milk a day, although 10 liters is considered average.
+Butterfat levels average 4-5% with yields of cream up to 1 liters in 5; ideal for making cheese.

 Dexter Cattle: Dexters for Meat